ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 Prior to building this firmware you'll need to have a working installation of the Espressif ESP32 IDF toolchain.
 Unfortunately there are many different versions available and not all components and features used here are compatible across them all.
-This project was initially built against an intermediate release of unstable V5.0 that has been changing quickly and doesn't play nicely with some developers tools like VSCode so it's best to fall back to the V4.4.2 stable release.
+This project was built against the V4.4.2 stable release.
 You can find it here:

 https://github.com/espressif/esp-idf